Ling1304/SRCNN-Implementation/README.md

 This repository provides a comprehensive implementation of the paper **[Image Super-Resolution Using Deep Convolutional Networks](https://arxiv.org/pdf/1501.00092)**, authored by **Chao Dong**, **Chen Change Loy**, **Kaiming He**, and **Xiaoou Tang**.
 The paper introduces the concept of using deep learning-based Convolutional Neural Networks (CNNs) to enhance the resolution of low-resolution images efficiently.

+This repository implements the SRCNN architecture using PyTorch and provides a clear and beginner-friendly introduction to deep learning and convolutional neural networks (CNNs)!

 ## 🔜 Project Status

 This project is currently ongoing.
 Suggestions, and feedback are welcome.
 Stay tuned for more updates!

 ---

-## 📄 Paper Abstract

-The paper presents a pioneering approach to **image super-resolution** (SR), which refers to reconstructing a high-resolution (HR) image from its low-resolution (LR) counterpart.
-Unlike traditional interpolation-based methods (e.g., bicubic), SRCNN leverages deep learning to directly learn the mapping from LR to HR images.
-This deep learning approach achieves state-of-the-art performance by employing three main steps:
-1. **Patch extraction and feature representation** - Extracts image patches and maps them to high-dimensional feature space.
-2. **Non-linear mapping** - Maps extracted features to their high-resolution counterparts.
-3. **Reconstruction** - Combines features to produce the high-resolution output.

-This repository implements the SRCNN architecture using PyTorch and provides a clear and beginner-friendly introduction to deep learning and convolutional neural networks (CNNs).
+## 🛠️ How Does SRCNN Work?

+SRCNN is a simple but effective model consisting of three main layers:
+1. **Patch Extraction Layer**:

 ---